-- A. Elementary and middle school students living more than 1/2 mile from school. - B. High school students living more than 1.5 miles from school.
+- A. Grades kindergarten through 3 Center, Huckleberry, and Whisconier elementary and middle school students living more than 1/2 mile from school. - B. Grades 4 through 8 Brookfield High School high school students living more than 1.5 miles from school. - C. Grades 9 through 12 students living more than 2 miles from school.